 Mola mola have tall, thin bodies and are born with a tail but it never fully grows and instead folds into a stubby rudder as the fish matures.
-These gentle giants reach up to 14 feet high, 10 feet wide and weigh close+to 5000 lbs!
+These gentle giants reach up to 14 feet high, 10 feet wide and weigh close to 5,000 pounds!
 Their skin is thick and leathery, patterned with variations of gray and white and overlaid with an iridescent sheen.
 When these creatures feel under attack, they can change their skin color from light to dark in order to camouflage in the surrounding deep blue waters.
-Mola are curious creatures and will often approach divers.
+Mola mola are curious creatures and will often approach divers.
 Many times these creatures are mistaken for sharks when their dorsal fins emerge above the water.

 Diet & Life History

 Mola mola are foraging predators.
 They comb through the floating surface weeds as well as scavenge the ocean floor in deeper waters for different critters.
 Their diet consists of fish, algae and crustaceans.
 As molas mature, their diets shift to include jellyfish.

 While there is limited knowledge on the reproductive methods, mola are known to reproduce through broadcast spawning.
 Females release their eggs into the water simultaneously as males release their sperm near the released eggs.
 A female releases as many as 300 million eggs in one spawning session.
 The lifespan in the wild is unknown though in captivity individuals have survived over eight years.